SoftwareAG/c8y-docs/src/render/guides/device-sdk/cs/developing-the-client-mqtt.html.md

 * Configure the MQTT connection.
 * Connect with Cumulocity via a MQTT protocol.
 * Create a new device with a My MQTT device name and a c8y_MQTTDevice type.
-* Update the device hardware information by putting a S123456789 serial, a MQTT test model and a Rev0.1revision.
+* Update the device hardware information by putting a S123456789 serial, a MQTT test model and a Rev0.1 revision.
 * Subscribe to the static operation templates for the device, print all received operations to the console and in case of a c8y_Restart operation simulate device restart.

 ### Improving the agent